Most training organizations use the phrase Basic Cave Diver to refer to the 2nd step of training as an advanced level of Cavern Diver training.

 Specific organizations will permit skilled rebreather divers to use accepted rebreather devices equipped with bailout gas.

 During this level, the limitations imposed by each training provider are up to them.
-However, cave divers who use only one tank can obtain permanent certification in most cases.
+However, cave divers who use only one tank can usually obtain permanent certification.

-Divers who undergo training with two tanks simultaneously can obtain a certification valid for 12 months or 18 months from the date of issue.
+Divers who undergo training with two tanks simultaneously can obtain a certification valid for 12 or 18 months from the issue date.

 CCR divers who have reached this stage of training are not usually issued with a certification card but are recorded as a transitional phase of their education.